This post may contain affiliate links. For more information, read my disclosure policy.

 Roasted Green Beans with onions and bacon are the perfect side dish for any meal!
-This easy recipe is full of flavor.
+This easy recipe is full of flavor – baked green beans are the best vegetable to serve any day of the week.

 I actually love vegetables (way more than I love fruit), and I like them raw and steamed, but roasting them is my absolute favorite.
 From broccoli to asparagus to green beans, roasting vegetables brings out a delicious flavor that’s so much better than just steaming or sautéing.
 I’ve discovered I like so many more vegetables when I roast them, including Brussels sprouts and cauliflower.

-This simple side dish is easy to prepare and even easier to clean up, and will add a bit of green on your holiday table.
+This simple side dish is easy to prepare and even easier to clean up, and will add a bit of green on your dinner table.
 There are so many ways you can make these roasted green beans: with bacon, with onions, or even with parmesan.
+Adding the bacon makes it the ultimate comfort food side dish.

 - Try to place the green beans on the baking sheet in an even layer.